Zelda D'Aprano: Early career

-After various jobs, including at a shortbread factory and a grocer's, D'Aprano went to work at Larundel Psychiatric Hospital as a dental nurse.
-She joined the Hospital Employees' Federation No.2 Branch, in which there was little support for her, especially as she was a woman.
-She was made shop steward while there, putting her in charge of all the women who worked as dental nurses.
-She also worked two days a week at a disabled children's hospital, the other three days spent at the psychiatric hospital.
-In 1969, she joined the Australasian Meat Industry Employees' Union (AMIEU), working as a clerk there.
-She was appalled by the conditions in the office, and even more so when she discovered that there was no one to talk to about them.
-She attempted to be active in both the AMIEU and at work in trying to correct the work situations that women faced, but was constantly rebuffed and her efforts overlooked.
-After being fired from the AMIEU for criticising her boss, she joined the Mail Exchange as a mail sorter.
+After various jobs, including at a shortbread factory and a grocer's, D'Aprano went to work at Larundel Psychiatric Hospital as a dental nurse in 1961.
+She joined the Hospital Employees' Federation (HEF) No.2 Branch, in which there was little support for workers, especially for women.
+D'Aprano was disappointed at the poor state of the union; the branch did not hold quarterly meetings as intended, and only eight members attended her first meeting.
+Regardless, she was made shop steward while there, putting her in charge of all the women who worked as dental nurses.
+During this time, she also worked two days a week at a disabled children's hospital, the other three days spent at the psychiatric hospital.
+D'Aprano, despite being prevented from further promotion due to her Communist Party membership, conducted significant efforts to improve the quality of the branch.
+By her 1968 departure, the branch had grown from 1,000 to 50,000 members.